PromptExecution/llama-patch/README.md

 | Bash     | Future      |
 | Other    | TBD | please create issue + send PR to README file with link to issue |

-🙏🏻 Dear community - I personally use LLM agents to author code in Rust, Python, Typescript/Javascript, Bash, Terraform/HCL, YAML/K8s CRDs and a few others and welcome contributors and maintainers of others.
-My goal is for llama-patch (like gnu diff/patch) to be language agnostic.
-The LLM context footprint of llama-patch instructions will be more laconic without a unique syntacial dialect for each language.
-It would be better to version llama-patch generationally (ex: a "next" version for each language that converges with releases of llama-patch on major version numbers.
-For this reason contributions from champions of other languages are planned/welcome and a versioning system for enhanced language specific functionality will be introduced later.
-Llama-parse as an agentic tool will eventually include a variety of guard-rails to catch + output prompt friendly remediation instructions for a wide variety of LLM errors.
-If you've got an idea please open an issue!

 ## Summary